All Episodes

 Yes.

-At which point the court of appeal came in and they overturned The injunction allowing the asylum seekers to remain at the Bell Hotel.
+At which point the Court of Appeal came in and they overturned the injunction, allowing the asylum seekers to remain at the Bell Hotel.

 And their reasoning, I think we must have covered this at the time.

-I believe the wording that was used by the judge was that uh it was better to maintain the status quo.
+I believe the wording that was used by the judge was that it was better to maintain the status quo.

 Yes.